amirmasp/StocksLand/README.md

-# StockLandV1: A Stock Trading Platform Version 1
+# StockLand 'Demo': A Stock Trading Platform
+Version 1.1:

 ## Source code:

 [StockLand](https://github.com/amirmasp/StockLand) which is a private Repo.